 Availability of players within a region

 Another factor to take into account is the availability of players.
-This does not mean if a club is willing to sell a specific player, but if there are conditions to the actual transfer such as Work Permits or age limitations.
-For instance, South American rules dictate that players cannot move to Europe unless they are 18 years of age, which is a serious hinderance when scouting for youths.
-Similarly, many of these South Americans require Work Permits to move to the UK leagues.
+This does not mean if a club is willing to sell a specific player, but if there are conditions to the actual transfer such as work permits or age limitations.
+For instance, South American rules dictate that players cannot move to Europe unless they are 18 years of age, which is a serious hindrance when scouting for youths.
+Similarly, many of these South Americans require work permits to move to the UK leagues, unless they have dual European nationalities.

 Commercial value of players within a region